-You can also pass verify the path to a CA\BUNDLE file for private certs.
-You can also set the REQUESTS\CA\BUNDLE environment variable.
+You can pass verify the path to a CA\BUNDLE file with certificates of trusted CAs.
+This list of trusted CAs can also be specified through the REQUESTS\CA\BUNDLE environment variable.

 Requests can also ignore verifying the SSL certificate if you set verify to False.